open-autonomy/teleoperation/specification/V1/SyncFleetTeleoperationStatesV1.md

-# SyncAllTruckStatesV1
+# SyncFleetTeleoperationStatesV1

-This message is sent by the Teleoepration when FMS and AHS initially connected.
+This message is sent by the Teleoperation when FMS and AHS initially connected.

 | Sender | Triggered by | Triggers |
 | --- | --- | --- |